jmunixusers/presentations/Vim.md

 #### Basic movement

-Moving vim's cursor can be accomplished with the arrow keys, in a way similar to that of 'normal' text editors, or with the use of the `h` `j` `k` and `l` keys
+Moving Vim's cursor can be accomplished with the arrow keys, in a way similar to that of 'normal' text editors, or with the use of the `h` `j` `k` and `l` keys
 - `h` moves the cursor left
 - `j` moves the cursor down
 - `k` moves the cursor up
 - `l` moves the cursor right

-some more complicated movement can be achieved with other keys
+Some more complicated movement can be achieved with other keys
 - `w` jump one word ahead
 - `b` jump one word backwards
 - `0` start of line